ShaikMUmarHassan/datasciencecoursera/Getting And Cleaning Data/README.md

 # Getting And Cleaning Data - Week 4 assignment

-This is the course project for the Getting and Cleaning Data Coursera course.
+This is an assignment for the Getting and Cleaning Data course.

-The R script, `run_analysis.R`, does the following:
+The R script, `run_analysis.R`, has following steps:

 1. Download the dataset if it does not already exist in the working directory